matildagaddi/power-outage-attacks/README.md

 - COM.CUST.PCT
 - IND.CUST.PCT
 - U.S.\_STATE one-hot-encoded
-and kept the NERC.REGION and CLIMATE.REGION features
+- and kept the NERC.REGION and CLIMATE.REGION features

 We added these features because they help describe unique demographic and economic characteristics of the place the outage occured, and they include information we would have before knowing if an outage was definitely caused by an intentional attack.
-We believe these features improved the performance of the model because they cover a wider range of information about the cirumstances in which the outage took place and it is reasonable to see a relationship between suseptibility of attacks and whether the inhabitants or foreigners of the location are more likely to attack.
+We believe these features improved the performance of the model because they cover a wider range of information about the cirumstances in which the outage took place, and it is reasonable to see a relationship between suseptibility of attacks and whether the inhabitants or foreigners of the location are more likely to attack.
 This model includes 3 nominal features, and 8 quantitative features.

 We used gridsearch with GridSearchCV from sklearn to find optimal hyperparameters for our model, which were found to be 16 for the maximum depth of the decision trees, and 2 for the minumum sample split.
 The RandomForestClassifier model was chosen due to its higher accuracy compared to other classifiers and that it is an ensemble model of many decision trees.